angular/angular/aio/content/guide/router-reference.md

 ### Router events

 During each navigation, the `Router` emits navigation events through the `Router.events` property.
 These events range from when the navigation starts and ends to many points in between.
-The full list of navigation events is displayed in the table below.
+The full list of navigation events is displayed in the following table.

 <table>
   <tr>